 Any model from Samsung’s Q70T and up would offer a superb gaming experience.
 Although it’s always a good idea to zone in on the middle of the pack for a better performance-price balance; as such, the Q95T (from AU$3,409) is the way to go.

 The QLED (which is essentially the non-LG version of OLED with higher brightness levels but not-as-good black levels) 4K set has all the bells and whistles of a powerful gaming TV with an input lag of 8.7ms, support for [email protected], and VRR.

-The slightly less expensive Q80T might be the better choice if you care more about the price side of things, which could be considered the most affordable QLED with a full-array backlight in 2020.
+The slightly less expensive Q80T might be the better choice if you care more about the price side of things, which could be considered the most affordable QLED with a full-array backlight last year.
 An OTS sound system also means you’ll get plenty of crisp, detailed audio out of the speakers, which is a winner if you aren’t planning on investing in a high-end soundbar as well.

 The 95T only has one HDMI 2.1 port though, which is a drawback compared with something like the LG CX.
 But as long as you aren’t being as indulgent as having both a PS5 and Xbox One Series X hooked up at the same time, this should be of little concern.